IIIF/guides/guides/iiif.io.api.extension.navplace/index.md

 That's it!
 Now when this HTML page loads, it will initialize the Leaflet map with the Feature or FeatureCollection found in the `navPlace` property of this Manifest.
 You can [go to the example page](example.html) to see it.
 You should see a Leaflet load up, zoomed out pretty far, with a single greenish Point drawn in Germany.
 Click on the point to see your metadata!

 ## Quick links
-Below is a list of popular web mapping platforms that are similar to Leaflet that have similar set up procedurs
+Below is a list of popular web mapping platforms that are similar to Leaflet that have similar set up procedures.

  * [Google Maps](https://projectmirador.org/)
  * [OpenStreetMap](https://www.google.com)